PostHog/posthog.com/contents/blog/posthog-vs-pendo.md

     - Guides
 ---

-Curious about the differences between Pendo and PostHog?
-The quick answer is that they are built to solve very different problems:
+Want to understand the differences between Pendo and PostHog?
+Here's the short answer:

 1. Pendo focuses on enabling users to add in tool-tips and in-app messages.
 It includes some product analytics tools.